SOUTH AFRICAN CONSERVATIONIST LUCY KEMP WINS 2021 WHITLEY AWARD FOR COMMUNITY APPROACH TO CONSERVING THE SOUTHERN GROUND-HORNBILL!

 Coserving Wildlife, Art and Culture through Responsible Tourism!

 Alexandra’s Africa is a niche, Safari and Retreat Tour Operating Co. we support local southern African artists, conservation, culture and community through our range of small-group hosted Safaris and Retreats generating interest, awareness, investing in and safely creating opportunity for engagement for guests that would like to learn more about this part of the world and travel more independently but not alone.
-All of Safaris combine wildlife, art & culture to create unique, personal, meaningful & memorable learning experience for all.
+All of Safaris combine wildlife, art & culture to create unique, personal, meaningful & memorable learning experiences for all.
 Our offices are in Pretoria & Outeniquastrand in South Africa and in the New Forest in Hampshire, UK.
-Please do get in touch and contact us if you would like to know more about the blogs we write, or about the Safaris and Retreats we offer.
+Please do get in touch and contact us if you would like to know more.
 There is always something new in the melting pot of creativity.